-The exhibition is presented in association with the National Trust which is lending eight works.
-It also features loans from The Royal Collection and private lenders in Britain and overseas.
+The exhibition is presented with the National Trust which is lending eight works.
+It features loans from The Royal Collection and private lenders in Britain and overseas.
 Highlights include royal portraits such as The Great Piece — Charles I and Henrietta Maria and their two eldest children 1632, Charles I on Horseback with M. de St Antoine 1633 (both from The Royal Collection), Charles II as Prince of Wales in Armour c.1637-8 (Private Collection), full-length portraits such as Lucy Percy, Countess of Carlisle 1637 (Private Collection), the beautiful and rarely exhibited late Self-portrait c.1640 (Private Collection), and van Dyck’s so-called friendship portraits such as Self-Portrait with Endymion Porter c.1633 (Museo del Prado, Madrid) and Mountjoy Blount, 1st Earl of Newport and George, Lord Goring c.1639 (National Trust, Petworth).
-The exhibition includes more than 130 exhibits, around 60 works by van Dyck.
-It also looks at van Dyckian works by later artists including Reynolds, Thomas Gainsborough, Sargent, and Philip de Làszlò.
+The exhibition includes more than 130 exhibits, 60 works by van Dyck.
+It looks at van Dyckian works by later artists including Reynolds, Thomas Gainsborough, Sargent, and Philip de Làszlò.

 The exhibition is curated by Karen Hearn, Curator of 16th and 17th Century British Art at Tate, with contributions from internal and external scholars.
 A catalogue published by Tate Publishing accompanies the exhibition and includes contributions from Professor Kevin Sharpe, Dr Christopher Breward, Dr Christopher Brown, Dr Emilie Gordenker, and Dr Simon Turner.